Extract intervals from "mnirs" time series data, specifying interval start and end boundaries by time value, event label, lap number, or sample index.

 - time_channel

-A character string giving the name of the time or sample column.
+A character string naming the time or sample column.
 Must match a column name in

 dataexactly.If